MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/browse-search-and-get-metadata-for-sql-operations-using-the-sql-adapter.md

 ---
 description: "Learn more about: Browse, search, and get metadata for SQL operations using the SQL adapter"
-title: "Browse, search, and get metadata for SQL operations using the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Browse, search, and get metadata for SQL operations using the SQL adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: cdd5ca6f-30ff-4d32-a656-bbd54b9d072e
-caps.latest.revision: 30
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Browse, search, and get metadata for SQL operations using the SQL adapter
 This section provides information about how to use the [!INCLUDE[consumeadapterservlong](../../includes/consumeadapterservlong-md.md)], the [!INCLUDE[addadapterwiz](../../includes/addadapterwiz-md.md)], and the [!INCLUDE[addadapterservreflong](../../includes/addadapterservreflong-md.md)].
 By using these [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] components, you can: